WVUP/ObjectOrientedProgramming/docs/6-exception-handling-and-file-processing.md

 These are just a few examples of the available JSON annotations.
 There are also XML specific annotations.

 ## Database Access
 Serialization and deserialization provide a powerful way to add persistence in an application.
 Like CSV and similar files though, it stores data in plain text files that can be easily manipulated or moved outside of the application.
-A more common and much more powerful approach to data persistence is to use a relational database.
+Another common and much more powerful approach to data persistence is to use a relational database.
 Relational databases enforce data types and data schema, and the database server, often called a Relational Database Management System (RDBMS) will provide a mechanism for authentication and authorization, only allowing the manipulation of the data or its structure by authorized users.
 Relational databases also perform much faster than serialization and deserialization of plain text files on a hard drive.

 Java provides the ability to work with relational databases through the JDBC (Java Database Connectivity) package.
 JDBC provides a standardized way for Java programs to connect to and manipulate data stored in various database management systems.
 Due to differences in implementation, each RDBMS will have its own implementation of the JDBC interface.
 This means applications written using JDBC have one interface for database operations that will work with a wide variety of DBMS’s, which allows developers to write database-agnostic code.